RayenZaafrane/fullstack-app/README.md

-# Fullstack Names App
+# Fullstack tracking App

-Simple Express app to collect first and last names and persist them in a local JSON database.
+Simple Express app to collect your financial data and persist them in a local JSON database.

 Run locally (PowerShell):
 Create a folder in your "Users\yourusename" named "fullstack-app" in "c:\"